pattonsgirl/Fall2021-CEG2350/LabOutlines.md

 - ec is add dependent file (function / library that "main" relies on)
 - git branches

+# Lab 10

+- explore your internet connection and the AWS internet connection
+- play with port forwarding using jupyter notebooks
+- Run a python web server on port 4444, find PID using lsof
+- EC - hello world in jupyter notebook
+- EC - echo a message over a port, access message via public IP or curl localhost
+- create and solve merge conflict

 # Lab 11?

+- MINICONDA?
 - tar'ing
 - ~/.ssh/config
 - create key pair for bob (authorized_keys)